ShengyuanWang24/ShengyuanWang24.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a researcher in cognitive psychology and computational cognitive neuroscience.
-My research examines how humans achieve efficient cognition under limited cognitive resources, with a particular focus on how internal representations are structured, maintained, selected, and used to guide behavior.
+I am a researcher in **cognitive psychology** and **computational cognitive neuroscience**.
+My research examines **how humans achieve efficient cognition under limited cognitive resources**, with a particular focus on how internal representations are structured, maintained, selected, and used to guide behavior.
 My work spans attention, memory, and learning.

 I combine computational cognitive modeling with multimodal neurobehavioral methods, including fMRI, EEG, and eye-tracking, and further integrate neural networks and large language models to investigate both human cognition and its computational principles.